Free · Fast · Privacy-first

 Tool calibration

-A content agency tests the detector with known AI and known human samples to understand how to interpret scores in their specific editorial context.
+A content agency tests the detector with known AI samples generated for the test alongside known human samples from established freelancers to understand how to interpret scores in their specific editorial context.
+The calibration exercise reveals that the agency's most experienced writers typically score below ten percent, which lets the agency set an evidence-based threshold for contributor review rather than guessing at an appropriate cutoff.

 When to use this guide

-Use this page when you want to understand the methodology behind AI detection before relying on scores for high-stakes decisions like academic integrity proceedings or editorial rejections.
+Use this page when you want to understand the methodology behind AI detection before relying on scores for high-stakes decisions such as academic integrity proceedings, editorial rejections, contractor disputes, or hiring assessments where false positives and false negatives both carry real costs.

 Pro tips